 Endowed by the National Civil Justice Institute, this annual lecture honors the life and work of Howard F. Twiggs.

-Howard Twiggs was president of The Foundation in 1997-1999, and served NCJI for more than twenty years as a beloved trustee, adviser, supporter, and defender.
+Howard Twiggs was president of the Institute in 1997-1999, and served NCJI for more than twenty years as a beloved trustee, adviser, supporter, and defender.
 He also served the state, regional, national and international trial bars in a multitude of different capacities in a career that spanned more than fifty years, earning every honor accorded to those who champion the causes of injury victims and their families.
 His bar service culminated in his 1996-97 presidency of the Association of Trial Lawyers of America (ATLA®, now the American Association for Justice).

 Howard also had a public career as a state legislator, in which he was a tireless seeker of justice for all of the citizens of North Carolina, especially injury victims, those who suffered from disabilities, and those who were victims of injustice.